doximity/CallWithDoxDialer/README.md

-## Integrating CallWithDoxDialer Into Your App
+## Integrating DoximityDialerSDK Into Your App

-CallWithDoxDialer supports iOS 15.0+.
+DoximityDialerSDK supports iOS 15.0+.

 First, you must give your app permission to open the Doximity app.